 Initially envisioned to be a high-rise 36-storey building, the Hazina Towers block that is currently standing is just about half of the dream.

 Reported on Feb 2014

-Construction of the Kenya’s tallest skyscraper, 40 storey Hazina Trade Centre in Nairobi has started.
-The tower will be constructed atop the existing 8 storey Hazina Trade Centre located on Moktar Daddah Street and currently hosting one of Kenya’s main chain stores, Nakumatt Lifestyle.
+Construction of Kenya’s tallest skyscraper, 40-storey Hazina Trade Centre in Nairobi has started.
+The tower will be constructed atop the existing 8-storey Hazina Trade Centre located on Moktar Daddah Street and currently hosting one of Kenya’s main chain stores, Nakumatt Lifestyle.